 Area committees are encouraged to send a copy of their meeting schedule to the World Service Office each time the list is updated.
+In addition, areas can update their meeting information online at www.na.org.
+For more information, contact the Fellowship Services at the WSO.
 Accurate, current lists of meetings help the WSO maintain an up-to-date directory for use in answering questions from around the world.